 \subsection{Different Casimir effects}

 In section IV, we have pointed out that the gravity and temperature of black holes are stemmed from the equilibrium and stationary space Casimir effect \cite{bib010} and the dark energy is from the non-equilibrium and time-dependent casimir effect.
-The Radiation quantum ${{e}_{H}}$ and cosmon ${{e}_{\cos mon}}$ are two kinds of basic excitations of vacuum which is consisted of densely piled Planckons.
-Both ${{e}_{H}}$ and ${{e}_{\cos mon}}$ are closely related to quantum fluctuation energy loss of Planckons in vacuum under different conditions: the space boundary cutoff of black holes causes the space Casimir effect and induces the radiation quantum ${{e}_{H}}$, while the expansion of universe causes the time Casimir effect and induces the cosmon ${{e}_{\cos mon}}$.
+The Radiation quantum ${{e}_{H}}$ and cosmon ${{e}_{\cos mon}}$ are two kinds of basic excitations of the vacuum which is consisted of densely piled Planckons.
+Both ${{e}_{H}}$ and ${{e}_{\cos mon}}$ are closely related to the quantum fluctuation energy loss of Planckons in vacuum under different conditions: the space boundary cutoff of the supposed universe black hole causes the space Casimir effect and induces the radiation quantum ${{e}_{H}}$, while the expansion of the universe causes the time Casimir effect and induces the cosmon ${{e}_{\cos mon}}$.
 Since these two kinds of basic effects are related to fundamental and important physics, the issue of different Casimir effects deserves further study.